 Working as a musician, dancer and performance-maker, I became fascinated with body awareness and the communicative power of touch, to learn about ourselves and each other.
 These things are a basic human need, yet so neglected in our education and society today.
 We may still engage in physicality and touch, but we may not be encouraged to connect it deeply to our thoughts, feelings or ideas.
 The body can remain repressed, mystified, inaccessible or unspoken.

 With BODYSPOKEN, I want to flip this around.
 Here, in these sessions, we tap into our bodily intelligence while exploring verbal communication.
-Working with both can give us clarity, strength and empowerment into our personal goals, challenges and desires in our life.
+Working with both can give us clarity, strength and empowerment into our goals, challenges and wishes in life.